 Please note that if you are repairing your salvaged vehicle yourself, you must be fully aware of the repair procedure before carrying out any repairs to ensure qualification for the Structural Inspection Certificate.< Return to Insurance 101

-If you require auto body repair in Chatham-Kent, call Imperial Auto Body Shop for a free consultation.
+If you require auto body repair in Chatham-Kent, call CARSTAR Imperial for a free consultation.